 While saving is as you'd expect, there are a few options and a restriction.

-Restriction • On an inventory beacon in disconnected mode, you must not change the folder in which business adapters are saved.
+Nestriction: On an inventory beacon, you must not change the folder in which business adapters are saved.

 To save the business adapter you are working on now, do either of the following: